Understanding E-commerce Analytics for Better Decision Making

 • Optimized Marketing Strategies: Analyzing data can help refine marketing efforts, leading to better ROI.

-• Inventory Management: Analytics can predict demand, helping you manage stock effectively.
+• Inventory Management: Analytics can predict demand, help you manage stock effectively.

 • Increased Sales: Identifying trends and insights can directly contribute to improved sales figures.